lsst/pipe_base/doc/lsst.pipe.base/command-line-task-argument-reference.rst

    **Print help.**

-   The help is equivalent to this documentation page, describing command line arguments.
+   The help is equivalent to this documentation page, describing command-line arguments.
-   This help does not describe the command line task's specific functionality.
+   This help does not describe the command-line task's specific functionality.

 .. option:: --id [[<dataid>] ...]